-Rehabilitation proposals are excepted from the above sizethis limitations.
-In addition, rural set-aside proposals or non-rural HOPE VI or large neighborhood redevelopment proposals may request a size limitation waiver from the Executive Director.
-Such waiver requests for non-rural proposals must include a plan for the HOPE VI redevelopment, or a specific neighborhood revitalization plan.
-In granting a size limitation waiver for rural projects, the The Executive Director may grant a waiver if she or he shall determines that the rural community is unusual in size or proximity to a nearby urban center, and that exceptional demand exists within the market area.
+Rehabilitation proposals are excepted from this limitation.
+The Executive Director may grant a waiver if she or he determines that the rural community is unusual in size or proximity to a nearby urban center, and that exceptional demand exists within the market area.